 STRESS: THE REASON WE GET SICK

 Our bodies are designed to heal and grow physically, emotionally, mentally and spiritually.
-However, when we experience stress in any of these areas we start to impede the body’s natural ability to heal.
+However, when we experience stress in any of these areas or within our environment we start to impede the body’s natural ability to heal.
 This stress distorts the natural communication within the body and shuts down all extraneous functions to focus on what is perceived to be wrong.
 The body goes into fight or flight mode and the brain directs all our energy, blood, and nourishment to specific areas of the body to ensure survival.

 This drama is mirrored in our day to day lives, our focus is often centered on whatever stress is the loudest at the moment and our other needs or wants (food, water, leisure time, laundry, etc.) get pushed aside and become neglected.
 Over time, living in this type of imbalance leads to poor health physically, mentally, emotionally and/or spiritually.
 The same is true of the inner workings of the body.